 Reason: To make sure that the development affects the environment as little as possible, as set out in S28 or S40, or both, of Westminster's City Plan (November 2016).

+29.

-Prior to occupation you must apply to us for approval of an Operational Management Plan.
-The Operational Management Plan should include details of the following:
+Details of an Operational Management Plan shall be submitted to, and approved by, Westminster City Council in advance of the occupation of the development.
+The Operational Management Plan should include details of:

 Method of managing pre-booking/ticketing so as not to cause overcrowding in Victoria Tower Gardens